HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 {% include img.html img="AlternateScopeOfIG.svg" caption="Figure 1: Scope of IG" %}

 ### Actors and Process Roles
+** LM: Are the actors the people or the systems?
+I had presumed they were systems, but if that's the case, the names should reflect that. **

+** LM: SHould we break CP into its own row?. **

 In the drawing above, each of the actors supports a set of roles that are described here:
 <br>